Franciszek Jarecki

-Franciszek Jarecki (born September 7, 1931 – died October 24, 2010) was a pilot in the Polish Air Force, who became famous in early 1953 when he escaped Soviet-controlled Poland in a Mikoyan-Gurevich MiG-15 jet, one of the best Soviet planes at that time.
+Franciszek Jarecki (September 7, 1931 – October 24, 2010) was a pilot in the Polish Air Force who became famous in early 1953 when he escaped Soviet-controlled Poland in a Mikoyan-Gurevich MiG-15 jet, one of the best Soviet planes at that time.

 Early life

 Jarecki was born in 1931 in Gdów, a town near Kraków.
 His family soon moved to Stanisławów, where his father died in 1939, and in 1945 was deported by the Soviets to Bytom, Upper Silesia.
 He was a graduate of a prestigious Polish Air Force Academy in Dęblin.
 Some time in the early 1950s, he was moved to Słupsk in northern Poland, near the Baltic Sea.
-There he flew MiG-15s as a few of them were operated by the Polish Air Force.
+There he flew MiG-15s, as several were operated by the Polish Air Force.